“I’m sorry, Mom. I love you.”

 GM: “He was,” Ferris replies.

-“Your mother approached me shortly after Malveaux.
-Figured he’d want to get to me.
+“Your mother approached me shortly after the bishop tried to get to me.
+She figured he’d want to.
 She told me the score.
 I played double agent and passed along his orders to her.”

 “Your mother made me a nominal member of the Barretts, but we agreed she should keep me away from other members.
 Too close to the front lines.
-We worked to covertly undermine Malveaux’s influence over the family and keep its members safe.”
+We worked to covertly undermine the bishop’s influence over the family and keep its members safe.”

 Caroline: “What happened the night Gettis broke his cover and shot Yvonne Devillers and Sarah Whitney?”
 Caroline asks.